Minimum wage country profile for Greece

 The new legislative framework applicable in Greece, following the transposition of Directive 2022/2041, is as follows:

-Law 5163/2024 (Government Gazette I/199): "Transposition of Directive (EU) 2022/2041 of the European Parliament and the Council of October 19, 2022, on adequate minimum wages in the European Union - Adjustment of public sector personnel wages - Provisions for the determination of the minimum wage for the years 2025, 2026, and 2027, and other regulations".
+Law 5163/2024opens in new tab (Government Gazette I/199): 'Transposition of Directive (EU) 2022/2041 of the European Parliament and the Council of 19 October 2022, on adequate minimum wages in the European Union - Adjustment of public sector personnel wages - Provisions for the determination of the minimum wage for the years 2025, 2026, and 2027, and other regulations'.

 Art.
 103 of Law 4172/2013 (GG/I/167) introduced a new permanent mechanism for determining the monthly minimum wage and the daily wage.
 It established a broad consultation process between the social partners and relevant state agencies.
 After the consultation, the Minister of Labour, with the consent of the Cabinet, determines the minimum wage with a Ministerial Decision.